top of page

 While some people may be reluctant or feel awkward talking to person in a screen, experience shows most people are comfortable with it.
 Some people may be more relaxed and willing to open up from the comfort of their home or a convenient local facility.

 The biggest disadvantage of telehealth is that the clinician and the client are not in the same room.
 Being in the therapy room can create enhanced feelings of safety, security and privacy for many.
-Another disadvantage is as we are seeing in the news that cybercrime is attacking online platforms.
 As your provider I am doing my best to keep the sessions secure and safe.
+By using HIPAA compliant phone, email and telemedicine platforms.

 What platform do you use for video sessions?

-I use VSee Messenger for my video sessions.
+I use VSee Messenger, and Zoom Professional for my video sessions.
 This app is free for download on the Apple Store or Google Play.
 I have chosen this platform because of its reliability and compliance with HIPAA standards.

 My schedule is shifting.
 Do we have to keep the same session time?